fanypilar/fpilarova_masters/README.md

 # To use the program it is needed to add downloaded programs into the main folder (fpilarova_masters-main):
-- NCBI Datasets command line tool: save the program "datasets.exe" into folder "script".
+- NCBI Datasets command line tool, v13: save the program "datasets.exe" into folder "script".
 More info about NCBI Datasets, how to download etc., on NCBI docs website here: https://www.ncbi.nlm.nih.gov/datasets/docs/v1/download-and-install/#windows
 - Clustal Omega: save the downloaded Clustal folder (with clustalo.exe program) as 'clustal-omega-1.2.2-win64' into the main folder.
 More info about Clustal Omega, how to download etc., on Clustal website here: http://www.clustal.org/omega/